1cbyc/feedback_platform/readme.md

 ## FUCKKKKK
 something tells me i might have to become a ui designer for this, because there is this guy i could've asked to make a ui for me, but he might stress me.

+## MY check list

+1. Set Up User Models and Authentication:

+    Create models for users and any other entities (e.g., feedback).
+    Implement user registration and login functionality using Flask-Login.

+2. Create Routes for Feedback Submission:

+    Build the views for submitting and managing feedback.

+Design User and Admin Dashboards:

+    Display user-submitted feedback on an admin dashboard.

+Frontend Enhancements:

+    Improve the UI using HTML, CSS, or a frontend framework like Bootstrap.

+Deployment Configuration:

+    Set up deployment on a platform like Railway, if you'd like to test the app live.